 - The Experimenter can use the Virtual Environment to run emulated sessions of their experiment at intermediate stages of the development, and see visualizations of the execution.
 When development is complete, the Experimenter can submit the experiment for testbed execution.

 FCC and FAA Compliance

-Operation of such wireless equipment, and aerial autonomous vehicles, are subject to regulations from the Federal Communications Commission (FCC), and the Federal Aviation Authority (FAA), respectively.
+- Operation of wireless equipment and aerial autonomous vehicles are subject to regulations from the Federal Communications Commission (FCC), and the Federal Aviation Authority (FAA), respectively.
 As valuable as the experimental equipment, AERPAW is in possession of the appropriate licenses and exemptions required to operate all this equipment.
 Full details of the innovation zone license granted to AERPAW, the specific experimental licenses, as well as the FAA exemptions, are available from this AERPAW website and the User Manual .

-AERPAW’s critical value comes not only from the radio and UAV equipment it provides, but as much from the facts that (i) these are embedded in real-world outdoor environments, and that (ii) the AERPAW team has the requisite expertise (and resultant FCC/FAA permits/exemptions) to operate this equipment in a safe and compliant manner while performing meaningful experiment.
+- AERPAW’s critical value comes not only from the radio and UAV equipment it provides, but also from the facts that (i) these are embedded in real-world outdoor environments, and that (ii) the AERPAW team has the requisite expertise (and resultant FCC/FAA permits/exemptions) to operate this equipment in a safe and compliant manner while performing meaningful experiment.